IntentSoftware/docs/articles/getting_started/create_an_aspnetcore_web_app.md

  - Describe services, their operations and data contracts (Data Transfer Objects)
  - Open, run and code within the generated codebase

 At the end, you will have an app that can manage movie data.
+Once you have the hang of it, you will be able to build an app like this in less than 5 min :)

 [View or download sample](https://github.com/IntentSoftware/Docs/tree/master/tutorials/samples/create-web-app)